chrismooredev/cml-rs/cmlterm/README.md

 cargo install cmlterm --git https://github.com/csm123199/cml-rs --branch main
 ```

 For bash autocompletion, you can execute the completion wrapper in your shell.
-To insert the latest to your .bashrc:
-Then add a `source` it in your .bashrc, if you want to run it for every shell
+You can have it within any new user shells by adding it to your .profile:
 ```
-echo 'source <(cmlterm --completions bash)' >> .bashrc
+echo 'source <(cmlterm --completions bash)' >> .profile
 ```

 ## Basic scripting